PublicAPIs-dev/intuit-api/docs/schema-entities/project.md

 **[project-management.project (read & write)** | **qb.project.write (backward compatible to support old scope)]**

 ### Sample query body

-Do an [introspection query](../../graphql-concepts/introspection) to see the current schema for the Bill entity.
-Here's an example query using every possible field.
-Remember, with GraphQL you only need to query for the data you need:

 Sample query (Query list of projects):